IAmTheMitchell/oktalogger/README.md

 1. Run `terraform plan` to see the resources that will be created in AWS.
 Enter the variable values as prompted.
 (See [Hashicorp docs](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/aws-build) for connecting your local environment to AWS if necessary.)

 1. If everything checks out in the plan output, run `terraform apply`.
-Deployment may take 20+ minutes.
-(Note: If deployment fails with 403 HTTP forbidden error for OpenSearch resource creation, ensure that the OpenSearch cluster is fully deployed and healthy in the AWS console, then run Terraform again.)
+Initial deployment may take 50+ minutes.
+(Note: If deployment fails with 403 HTTP forbidden error for OpenSearch resource creation, ensure that the OpenSearch cluster is fully deployed and healthy in the AWS console, then run Terraform again.
+The second run should go much faster.)

 1. Navigate to the Lambda service in the AWS console.
 A new Lambda function should have been created for ingesting Okta logs.
 The monitor page should display invocations on a set schedule.
 By default, the Lambda runs every 5 minutes.
 This can be modified via the `okta_polling_interval` Terraform variable.
 Optionally, the Lambda can be manually invoked from the Test tab.